 Hands on Mission

-You can find us several times a year at Maria Shelter, in Chicago’s Englewood neighborhood, painting, repairing, constructing and responding needs identified by this homeless shelter.
+You can find us several times a year at Margaret’s Village, in Chicago’s Englewood neighborhood, painting, repairing, constructing and responding needs identified by this homeless shelter.
 Or, sorting food at Chicago Food Depository and hand-packing meals at Feed My Starving Children.